openmrv/MRV/Modules_2/ccdc.md

 *   An example training dataset, as developed in Module 1.2.2, can be found in the asset ‘users/openmrv/MRV/mozambique_training’.
-*   Assuming the training data comes from within your study region, you can use the default option of _Within Output Extent. _
+*   Assuming the training data comes from within your study region, you can use the default option of _Within Output Extent_.
 *   The _Training Year_ corresponds to the year of the training labels (e.g. what year is a sample labeled as ‘Forest’ actually forest?).
 For this dataset, the year is 2018.
-*   The _Training Attribute _corresponds to the attribute name in each feature that contains the land cover label.
-For this dataset it is _landcover._
+*   The _Training Attribute_ corresponds to the attribute name in each feature that contains the land cover label.
+For this dataset it is _landcover_.